 The Latest Data Breach Statistics

 During the last decade, businesses have experienced an increase in data hacks—and this is making information security more important than ever.
 At the time of this writing, Statistica reports that approximately 10,000 data breaches have happened since 2005.
 Moreover, there were 1,244 data breaches in 2018, resulting in 446.5 million records exposed."
-Compared to the 157 data breaches in 2005, that's a terrifying increase.
+Compared to the 157 data breaches in 2005, that's an alarming increase.

-Interestingly, the number of data breaches lowered during 2018, which is probably due to increased security measures being taken by companies and private computer users.
-That said, the number of exposed records has more than doubled, so the data breaches in 2018 were larger in scale than in previous years.
+Interestingly, the number of data breaches lowered during 2018, probably due to increased security measures taken by companies and private computer users.
+That said, the number of exposed records has more than doubled, so the data breaches in 2018 were more extensive in scale than in previous years.

 Ultimately, if you think you're immune to data hacks because you're a small business, you're mistaken.
 Smaller companies are just as vulnerable as larger ones: